Leon4721/project-one/README.md

    - Clone repo, open `index.html` in browser
    - All assets are relative; no server needed

 ## Credits & Attribution

 ### Images & Media
-- All images and artwork are originals Created by Sora AI (leonfreemans creations) unless credited below.
+- All images and artwork are originals created by Sora AI (leonfreemans creations) unless credited below.

 ### Code
 - Bootstrap components adapted from official documentation.
 - Banner slider implementation adapted from Lun Dev’s CSS-only tutorial: "Create Crazy 3D Image Slider Effects Using CSS Only" (YouTube).

 ### Music & Audio
-- All music tracks are original compositions by Leon Freeman and perosnal friends e.g aka keyz, Tev and Chev
+- All music tracks are original compositions by Leon Freeman and personal friends e.g. aka keyz, Tev and Chev
 - Any embedded media (YouTube) is used with permission or as allowed by platform.

 ### JavaScript